fe-data/fe-docs/docs/usage/personalise.rst

            :alt: Download tickets

-Download all tickets by tapping the ``tickets`` icon at the top right, or download an individual ticket by tapping the ``download`` icon in a ticket card.
+Download all tickets by tapping the ``tickets`` icon at the top right, or download an individual ticket by tapping the ``download`` icon on that ticket's card.

 Order information
 ^^^^^^^^^^^^^^^^^